Bombardier says cost of CSeries rose to $3.9 billion

 "When we launched the program in 2008, we estimated the value at $3.4 billion, and that's still the case," said Marc Duchesne, public affairs director at Bombardier Commercial Aircraft.
 "But now, under the new (IFRS) accounting rules ... we need to add the interest" of about $500 million.
 "That increases the overall amount to $3.9 billion."

+(This story was fixed to correct when Arcamone told reporters about program cost targets in paragraph 3)

-(Reporting by Solarina Ho in Mirabel and Alwyn Scott in Seattle; Editing by Gerald E. McCormick and Carol Bishopric)
+(Reporting by Solarina Ho in Mirabel and Alwyn Scott in Seattle; Editing by Gerald E. McCormick, Carol Bishopric and Stephen Coates)